godevsig/gshellos/README.md

 # Introduction

-gshell is gshellos based service management tool.
-gshellos is a simple pure golang service framework for linux devices that provides:
+gshell is a simple pure golang service framework for linux devices.

+Running a gshell daemon on a board/VM/container makes it a node in the gshell service mesh.
+Each node has an unique provider ID.

+Each job runs in one dedicated GRE(Gshell Runtime Environment) which runs in a GRG(Gshell Runtime Group).
+GREs can be grouped into one named GRG for better performance.

+gshell enters interactive mode if no options and no commands provided.

+gshell features:
 - Flexible running model
   - Mixed execution mode to run go apps/services
     - interpreted mode for flexibility, compiled mode for performance